You are here

 To promote an understanding for what linguists study, we develop opportunities for local secondary students to learn about linguistics in various ways:

-For the past several years, the linguistics department has been a local host site for NACLO, the North Americal Computational Linguistics Olympiad.
+For the past several years, the linguistics department has been a local host site for NACLO, the North American Computational Linguistics Olympiad.
 In preceding years, we have had between 10 and 25 participants: high schoolers, middle schoolers and home schoolers from across the county.
 Each year, we expand our recruitment efforts to increase participation.

 Linguistics Information Sessions

 Each year, we hold Linguistics information sessions at local area schools and Cornell University.
 The goal of the information session is to give middle and high school students a sense of what linguists do and what sort of data linguists work with.
 We introduce students to a number of topics, including how words are formed, how sentences are structured to express meaning and how speech sounds are put together.
 Students have an opportunity to learn some linguistic skills and practice linguistic problem-solving.
-Our information sessions for 2018 will be in January (dates TBA).

 Cornell Linguistics Outreach Network